Zyptonix/Zyptonix/README.md

-Hi Everyone!!!
+Hi Everyone!!!\n
-I am Nazmuz Sakib Zarif, a student from BRAC University studying CSE.
-I have a basic grasp of the fundamentals of Python, Java and Assembly and I am still growing my understanding of their concepts.
+I am Nazmuz Sakib Zarif, a student from BRAC University studying CSE.\n I have a basic grasp of the fundamentals of Python, Java and Assembly and I am still growing my understanding of their concepts.
 I'm currently working on a few projects in my university and would like to share them with you people.
-I'm looking collaborate with anyone who will give me a chance to grow my skills and help me grow.
-Ask me about any of the projects and how I can contribute to your projects with my skillset.
+I'm looking collaborate with anyone who will give me a chance to grow my skills and help me grow.\n Ask me about any of the projects and how I can contribute to your projects with my skillset.
-You can reach me on nszarif522@gmail.com
+You can reach me on nszarif522@gmail.com\n
 Im looking forward to working on future projects and meeting more of the community in github

 <!--